 Fake tan is the way to go all year round — as opposed to sunbaking — but it's extra high on the beauty priority list come Spring racing because we're always chasing that beautiful, sun-kissed glow to match our amazing frocks.
 But what do you do if you've had an unfortunate encounter with the beloved self-tanner the night before?
 Our guess is that even though you followed the directions carefully, you ended up looking less sex kitten, more striped kitty!
 Have no fear, we're going (un)streaking.
 For tips on how to make the patchwork look a little less obvious, just keep reading.

 - Think fast: The faster you see the streaks developing, the easier they'll be to remove.
-Consider using a fast-developing self-tanner so you can see the "oops moments" as they unfold, or use a gradual tanner, like St Tropez Gradual Tan Everyday Spray ($44.55).
+Consider using a fast-developing self-tanner so you can see the "oops moments" as they unfold, or use a gradual tanner, like St Tropez Gradual Tan Everyday Mousse ($39.95).
 This way, bad results are less obvious.

 - Prepping power: To prevent streaking in the first place, exfoliate first and make sure your body is not damp when applying your self-tanner.
-Wear gloves as you work the tanner into your skin, and take a towel or paper towel to gently blend over all areas evenly, avoiding excess application to the ankles, in between the toes, the elbows, and knees.
+Wear gloves as you work the tanner into your skin (Elle Bache's Great Tanning Mitt is a lifesaver, $15), and take a towel or paper towel to gently blend over all areas evenly, avoiding excess application to the ankles, in between the toes, the elbows, and knees.

 - Go suck a lemon: Not literally, of course.
 Applying lemon juice to those splotches is a natural way to help exfoliate.
 Use a cotton pad to apply, and scrub away.

 - Hit the bottle: Of rubbing alcohol.
 Dunk a cotton pad in rubbing alcohol and apply to the spotty areas.
 This method can be somewhat drying, though, so be sure to moisturise after.